 Students who want to study sports broadcasting can enroll in journalism programs that offer courses in the subject available through 4-year colleges and universities.
-Depending on a student's previous education level, both bachelor's degree and certificate programs are available and can prepare the student for a career in sports broadcasting.
+Depending on a student's previous education level, both bachelor's and master's degrees are available and can prepare the student for a career in sports broadcasting; certificates are available from a few schools as well.